vortexntnu/ros2-unit-tests/README.md

 The action first assembles a workspace, then runs `colcon build`, and `colcon test` in it.

-Also used for testing semantic versioning
+Also used for testing semantic versioning.
+This is done via a manual workflow which automatically updates the release version based on commit names.